gbdev/pandocs/content/Video_Display.md

 The recommended method is to write the data to normal RAM first, and to copy that RAM to OAM by using the DMA transfer function, initiated through DMA register (FF46).
-Beside for that, it is also possible to write data directly to the OAM area by using normal LD commands, this works only during the H-Blank and V-Blank periods.
+Besides, it is also possible to write data directly to the OAM area by using normal LD commands, this works only during the H-Blank and V-Blank periods.
 The current state of the LCD controller can be read out from the STAT register (FF41).